emanuelhix/notes-2024-2025/comp-architecture/textbook-notes/ch2.md

 9. **What is a use case for bit masking?**
    - To isolate a specific field in a word.

+10. What is the difference between registers and memory?
+    In this context, registers prefer to the temporary memory of the CPU.
+    Memory itself is an abstract term.
+It could refer to caches, disks, etc.

 ## Miscellaneous

 - **Add and Sub Opcodes**: The first field is 0; the last field determines whether it is addition or subtraction.
 This is due to their similar implementation with two source registers and one result register.
+This follows design principle 2.